TheOriginalGeez/Cupid/README.md

 ## What To Expect

-Decent graphics setup for screenshots, posing animations, and plenty of SexLab.
-Gameplay and combat has been changed to be fun and fast.
-This list is built around installing and replacing: outfits, armor, pose animations, and SexLab animations.
+Decent graphics, good performance, a tame but comprehensive SexLab experience and plenty of extra content to explore.
+Combat is challenging and fast paced, you progress fast  This list is built around installing and replacing: outfits, armor, pose animations, and SexLab animations.
 I will only provide support for installing outfits, poses, and additional SexLab animations.

 ## Requirements